Gampadich/AQA-JSONPlaceholder-testing/README.md

-API Automation Tests
+ AQA JSONPlaceholder Testing Suite

-Automated API tests for the JSONPlaceholder
- REST API using Python, Pytest, Requests, JSON Schema, and Allure Report.
+Automated API test suite for testing the JSONPlaceholder REST API using Python, Pytest, Requests, and Allure Reports.

+The project also includes a GitHub Actions CI/CD pipeline that automatically runs the tests and publishes the Allure test report to GitHub Pages.

+ Tech Stack & Tools
+Language: Python 3.11+
+Test Framework: pytest
+HTTP Client: requests
+Reporting: allure-pytest
+Schema Validation: jsonschema
+CI/CD: GitHub Actions
+Report Hosting: GitHub Pages
+ Live Test Report

+Every push or pull request automatically triggers the GitHub Actions pipeline.

+The pipeline:

+Installs project dependencies.
+Runs the automated API test suite.
+Generates Allure test results.
+Publishes the Allure Report to GitHub Pages.

+ View Live Allure Report

+ Test Coverage

-The project covers the main CRUD operations for the /posts endpoint and validates both HTTP status codes and response data.
+The test suite covers the main CRUD operations for the /posts resource:

-Tech Stack
-Python 3
-Pytest — test framework
-Requests — HTTP client for API requests
+Method	Endpoint	Expected Status	Validation
+GET	/posts	200	Response type and non-empty list
+GET	/posts/1	200	Response type and non-empty object GET	/poasts/14885267	404	Empty response object
+POST	/posts	201	JSON Schema validation
+PUT	/posts/1	200	JSON Schema validation
-JSON Schema — response schema validation
+PATCH	/posts/1	200	JSON Schema validation
+DELETE	/posts/1	200	Status code validation
+GET All Posts

+Verifies that:

+the API returns HTTP 200;
+the response body is a list;
+the list contains at least one element.
+GET Single Post

+Verifies that:

+the API returns HTTP 200;
+the response body is a dictionary/object;
+the response is not empty.
+GET Non-Existent Post

+Verifies that:

+the API returns HTTP 404;
+the response body is an empty object {}.
+POST Create Post

+Verifies that:

+the API returns HTTP 201;
+the response matches the expected JSON Schema.
+PUT Update Post

+Verifies that:

+the API returns HTTP 200;
+the response matches the expected JSON Schema.
+PATCH Update Post

+Verifies that:

+the API returns HTTP 200;
+the response matches the expected JSON Schema.
+DELETE Post

+Verifies that:

+the API returns HTTP 200.
+ JSON Schema Validation

+The project uses the jsonschema library to validate API responses for POST, PUT, and PATCH requests.

+The expected response contains the following fields:

+{
+  "id": 1,
+  "title": "Post title",
+  "body": "Post content",
+  "userId": 1
+}

+The schema validates that:

+id is a number;
+title is a string;
+body is a string;
+userId is a number;
+all four fields are required.
-Allure — test reporting and test execution details Project Structure
+ Project Structure
-.
+AQA-JSONPlaceholder-testing/
+│
+├── .github/
+│   └── workflows/
+│       └── ...
+│
 ├── test.py
 ├── conftest.py
+├── requirements.txt
 └── README.md

 test.py

-Contains automated API tests for the /posts resource.
+Contains the automated API tests for the /posts resource.

-The test suite covers:

-Getting all posts
-Getting a single post
-Handling a non-existent post
-Creating a post
-Updating a post with PUT
-Updating a post with PATCH
-Deleting a post

 Allure annotations are used to organize tests by: